-- The polarity of the data wires must be maintained throughout the network. - In order for the detector to be able to detect ground faults on the VESDAnet wiring, the Ground Reference Terminal (Figure 4-33) must be connected to the local ground.
+- The polarity of the data wires must be maintained throughout the network. - The connection order of Port A or Port B between detectors is not important as both ports function identically. - In order for the detector to be able to detect ground faults on the VESDAnet wiring, the Ground Reference Terminal (Figure 4-33) must be connected to the local ground.